bconnorwhite/chatdir/README.md

 ## Prompt Format

-Prompts use the following format:
+For reference, prompts use the following format:

 ````````
 Project Directory: /path/to/dir